DavidVillalobos/tiny-editor/README.md

 ### 📃 Notes

 This is a first simple version, now i'am working in:
-* Create tutorials to install and configure, java and python
+* Create tutorials to install and configure java and python
-* Allow to configurate enviroment of the TinyEditor.
+* Allow to configurate enviroment of Tiny Editor.
-* Allow multiple files for edit and explorer (tree directory).
 * Option to configure the makefiles.

 ### Pre-requirements 📋